rossetti/KSLBook/docs/02-Chapter2.md

 ## Random Number Generator {#ch2generator}

-This section discusses how to random number generation is implemented within the KSL.
+This section discusses how random number generation is implemented within the KSL.
 The purpose is to present how these concepts can be put into practice.